 Since opening its doors in 2008, Gerben Law Firm has been helping clients register and protect their trademarks.
-The experienced trademark attorneys at Gerben Law Firm have successfully registered thousands of federal trademarks for clients all over the U.S., including those from Hershey.
+The experienced trademark attorneys at Gerben Law Firm have successfully registered thousands of federal trademarks for clients all over the U.S., including those from Hershey, PA.
 Whether you plan to open a bagel shop on Chocolate Avenue or expand your manufacturing business just outside town, Gerben Law Firm’s team of expert trademark attorneys is ready to assist you in registering your trademark.

 Federal Trademark Registration For Your Business

 Top 5 Questions Hershey Businesses Have About Obtaining a Trademark

 - A trademark shows that a product or service is associated with a specific brand.
 Common trademarks include business names, logos, and slogans, but color schemes and even sounds can have trademark protection.
 Once a federal trademark registration has been obtained, the owner has the presumption of nationwide validity.
 Watch our Video.